 Firstly, to preserve the character of the existing house through maintaining the key spaces of high significance intact, while repurposing rooms of secondary significance to provide the modern services and amenity functions.
 This included the expansion of the original small 1920’s kitchen and opening up to the main living spaces.

 Secondly, to design exceptional new interventions as contemporary but subservient to the existing house.
 This included the new open plan roof level Master Suite as a glazed attic extension and the new grand sculptural central stair.

 When we decided to take on the largest renovation we had ever imagined, on a difficult site, and heritage listed house – to make matters even more challenging – we immediately gravitated to the team at Conrad Gargett.
 Their experience and design skills ensured our family’s modern lifestyle requirements integrated seamlessly with our 95 year old home.
 The beauty and history of the home was honoured and respected, and would remain relevant for another 95 years.

 The Owners, Maritimo

 The design outcome provides a comfortable juxtaposition of the original character with modern additions and amenity.

 Maritimo has both retained its original grandeur and been further elevated as a significant landmark Brisbane home designed for contemporary living and entertaining.

-At all times during the design process the team at CG were in total control solving difficulties projects like ours can deliver unexpectedly, with the end result being our dream home from both an aesthetic and liveability perspective.
+At all times during the design process the team at Conrad Gargett were in total control solving difficulties projects like ours can deliver unexpectedly, with the end result being our dream home from both an aesthetic and liveability perspective.